-The accompanying interim unaudited condensed consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), the instructions to Form 10-Q, and the rules and regulations of the United States Securities and Exchange Commission for interim financial information, which includes the unaudited condensed consolidated financial statements and presents the unaudited condensed consolidated financial statements of the Company and its wholly-owned subsidiaries as of October 31, 2019.
+The accompanying interim unaudited condensed consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), the instructions to Form 10-Q, and the rules and regulations of the United States Securities and Exchange Commission for interim financial information, which includes the unaudited condensed consolidated financial statements and presents the unaudited condensed consolidated financial statements of the Company and its wholly-owned subsidiaries as of January 31, 2020.
 All intercompany transactions and balances have been eliminated.
-The accounting policies and procedures used in the preparation of these unaudited condensed consolidated financial statements have been derived from the audited balance sheet as of April 30, 2019, which are contained in the Form 10-K filed on July 26, 2019.
-The unaudited condensed consolidated balance sheet as of April 30, 2019 was derived from those financial statements.
-It is management's opinion that all material adjustments (consisting of normal recurring adjustments) have been made, which are necessary for a fair financial statement presentation.
-Operating results for the three and six months ended October 31, 2019 are not necessarily indicative of the results to be expected for the year ending April 30, 2020.
+The accounting policies and procedures used in the preparation of these unaudited condensed consolidated financial statements have been derived from the audited financial statements of the Company for the year ended April 30, 2019, which are contained in the Form 10-K filed on July 26, 2019.
+The unaudited consolidated balance sheve been made, which are necessary for a fair financial statement presentation.
+Operating results for the three- and nine-month periods ended January 31, 2020 are not necessarily indicative of the results to be expected for the year ending April 30, 2020.